ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * *Peak Classifier Model File*: This is the default model that is used by the machine learning algorithm for classifying peaks according to their quality.

 Change the settings according to the data and click on *Find Peaks* to run peak detection.
 For beginners, performing peak detection with default values at first is recommended.
-User may then adjust the settings depending on their results.
+Users may then adjust the settings depending on their results.

 **3. Method Summary**